COVID-19's Impact In Behavioral Healthcare

 - 1997: Consumer television advertisements featuring prescription drugs was permitted

 Clinical And Cost Market Access Strategy Value Propositions For Pharmaceutical Manufacturers

 Internet, social media and other digital venues offer more options for promotion and information sharing.
 Regardless of brand recognition and promotional messaging, pharmaceutical manufacturers need to have a robust market access strategy that deploys data supported clinical and economic value propositions.
 These are essential to engage prescribers and payers including the medical and pharmacy directors of PBMs, MCOs, government-sponsored health plans as well as employer medical directors and employee benefit consultants.

 Contracting strategies need to anticipate the variables of formulary tiers, brand and generic competitors as well as clinical / cost decision drivers of MCO and PBM decision makers and their client or partner stakeholders.
-Behavioral healthcare medications are prescribed by a variety of clinicians, both medical and psychiatric, which need to be part of the care and cost formulas in value propositions that require data support.
+Behavioral healthcare medications are prescribed by a variety of clinicians, both medical and psychiatric, which need to be part of the care and cost formulas in value propositions that require deep data support.
 More than ever, successful patient outcomes are determined based on patient wellness and the clinical and economic outlays necessary to achieve it.